Chixpy/ETKRes-Arcade/Readme.md

 And...
 I don't answer the question yet, LOL.

 Well, in the beggining, Emuteca took care about using MAME standard filename schema.
-But after thinking about, this way can assign more than one image to a group, files are easyly identified by filename, we don't care if a game file id is changed in MAME, etc.
+But after thinking about, this way we can assign more than one image to a group, files are easyly identified by filename, we don't care if a game file id is changed in MAME, etc.

 - ***Note:***
-  - Files used directly by MAME like Artwork or Samples, are keep with its MAME filenames, obviously.
-They don't are interesting for Emuteca (Artworks maybe a little...)
+  - Files used directly by MAME, like Artwork or Samples, must have their MAME filenames, obviously.
+They don't are interesting for Emuteca anyways (Artworks maybe a little..., but there are artwork preview images)

 ### And Main Boards, Flyers, and other no-console stuff?